Make a Hands-On Contribution

 Description

-The garden is 45 acres, of which 15 are cultivated and maintained by the horticulture crew.
+The Garden is 45 acres, of which 15 are cultivated and maintained by the Horticulture team.
 Horticulture volunteers work alongside staff to practice ecological gardening and manage the Garden in the Woods native plant collection using sustainable solutions.
 Responsibilities include but are not limited to: weeding, staking, mulching, raking, pruning, cutting back, planting, and invasive-plant management.

 Responsibilities